 Next, turn it over and give it a quick sand before staining.
 If you want it to look pretty rustic (like mine), don’t sand too much, just knock any sharp edges and dirt off.
 If you want it to be a more permanent fixture and to have a smoother finish, by all means sand away.
 Then seal it with a top coat after staining.
 We stained ours with Minwax Early American.
 Then let it dry!

 Now it’s time to turn your attention to the florals.
 Once you’ve decided which florals you want to use, load them into Cricut Design Space.
 To load your own images in, select Upload Image / Image / Simple Image / Cut Only.
 Then size it as big as you’d like.
 I sized mine to the max for a 12×12 mat.
 If I were to make another, I’d probably cut it as smaller chunks (one flower with leaves) to max out the 12×12 mats and piece the florals together on the boards- this would make them a bit bigger and the lines a bit thicker.
-I used a standard white vinyl, but I imagine an outdoor rated vinyl would be good for this as well.
+I used standard white vinyl and struggled a bit to get it to stick to the uneven surface and STAY stuck.
+Since then I’ve found outdoor grade vinyl and OHMYGOODNESS… just skip the pain and use this.
+It’s way better suited for wood!

 When it’s cut, get to the task of weeding.
 I’m not going to lie to you… this is time consuming!
 Put on a show and get busy.
 Rushing it will only frustrate you more.
 The lines are quite narrow and there’s lots of bits to weed out.
 But the result is OH so lovely, so keep reminding yourself of that.
 When you’re done weeding, smooth some transfer vinyl overtop.
 I’ve used a few different transfer tapes and the Cricut stuff is my hands down favourite because it’s not only clear, but has guidelines, the vinyl actually sticks to it but it’s not so sticky that I have issues transferring the vinyl to surface.